 Recruitment Initiatives

-The Department of Neuroscience at Hopkins is committed to advancing diversity and inclusion in neuroscience at all levels.
+The Department of Neuroscience at Hopkins is committed to providing safe and supportive research training environments in neuroscience at all levels.

-We recognize the need for diligent, continuous efforts to create and support a diverse community of neuroscientists in order to generate the most creative and innovative science.
+We recognize the need for diligent, continuous efforts to create and support a broad community of neuroscientists in order to generate the most creative and innovative science.

 We believe that the most creative communities include representatives from a broad range of perspectives who actively support and learn from one another.
-We strive to tackle challenges faced by groups such as underrepresented races and ethnicities in science, LGBTQ+ individuals, persons from low socioeconomic status, persons with disabilities, women, immigrants, and international students, among others.
-We welcome you to join our program and further our commitment to a diverse and inclusive community.
+We welcome you to join our program and further our commitment to the recruitment of trainees from a range of backgrounds.

 -